StanAngeloff/compass-magick/README.md

   image, you should use this command after `magick-corner`.

 * **magick-composite**(source[, x, y][, invert][, mode])
-  Load external image from `source` and put it on top of the canvas at the specified position, or the top-left corner.
+  Load image from `source` and put it on top of the canvas at the specified position, or the top-left corner.
 The image is blended using `mode` which defaults to 'SrcOver'.
 See [RMagick's documentation](http://studio.imagemagick.org/RMagick/doc/constants.html#CompositeOperator) for more options.
 If `invert` is `true`, `source` is used as the destination.
+  You can use another `magick-image` as the source.

 License
 -------